colinpt/Spiralizer/README.md

 A small web-app built with [p5.js](https://p5js.org/) that turns any image into a beautiful spiral.
 ## Instructions

-To get started, simply choose an image from the 'Image' dropdown, or add your own direct image link into the 'URL' field and select 'Custorm URL' from the 'Image' dropdown.
+To get started, simply choose an image from the 'Image' dropdown, or add your own direct image link into the 'URL' field and select 'Custom URL' from the 'Image' dropdown.
 Once you've made a selection, hit 'spiralize' to begin.
 — *Please note that if the linked image is of high resolution, it may take a moment before anything happens.*

 If you like what you've created, just hit save to download it.
 If not, try playing around with some of the settings!